MiracleChibuike/MiracleChibuike/README.md

 # 👋 Hi dear, I’m Miracle Chibuike
 - 👀 I’m interested in Coding, writing, designing and building real life projects that are well responsive.
-- 🌱 I'm a front-end developer with a strong knowledge of HTML5, CSS 3, JavaScript and I am currently learning React and PHP.
+- 🌱 I'm a front-end engineer with a strong knowledge of and 3 years of experience in HTML5, CSS 3, JavaScript, React with less than a year and I am currently learning PHP.
 - 💞️ I’m looking to collaborate with any organization where my services will be needed and to work with individuals who are ready to teach new technologies.

   # My Skills: